 Cooking mushrooms reduces the agaritine content, a potential carcinogen found in mushrooms.
 Agaritine content of cultivated mushrooms is reduced to various degrees by boiling, dry baking, frying and microwaving (8).

 Other vegetables which are better to consume cooked include asparagus, carrots and legumes

 A healthy balance

 Overall it is a good idea to include a mixture of raw and cooked vegetables in your diet to promote a healthy lifestyle.
-The RYG health plan contains personalised recipes to your preferences and aims to help individuals eat on average 12 different varieties of vegetables and fruit per day.
+RYH provides 4 weeks’ worth of delicious recipes personalised to your preferences and aims to help individuals eat on average 12 different varieties of vegetables and fruit per day.

 1. ‘Why 5 A Day?’, NHS [Online].
 Last Accessed 09/09/20.